paranext/paranext-extension-template/README.md

 ## Summary

-This is a Vite project template pre-configured to build Paranext extensions.
+This is a webpack project template pre-configured to build Paranext extensions.

  - `lib` contains the source code for the extension
    - `lib/main.ts` is the main entry file for the extension
+   - `lib/types/paranext-extension-template.d.ts` is this extension's types file that defines how other extensions can use this extension through the `papi`
    - `*.web-view.tsx` files will be treated as React WebViews
    - `*.web-view.ejs` files will be treated as HTML WebViews
  - `public` contains static files that are transferred to the build folder
    - `public/manifest.json` is the manifest file that defines the extension
    - `public/package.json` defines the npm package for this extension and is required for Paranext to use it appropriately
-   - `public/paranext-extension-template.d.ts` is this extension's types file that other extensions can use
+   - `public/assets` contains asset files the extension and its WebViews can retrieve using the `papi-extension:` protocol
  - `dist` is a generated folder containing your built extension files

 ## To install